Fort Jervois look out

 Ripapa Island was one of four sites used for the Lyttleton Harbour defences, part of the nationwide system of coastal defences, built in response to a perceived "Russian scare".

 The walled fort, dating from 1886, survives today and is the most complete "Russian scare" fort in New Zealand.
 Of particular significance are two large disappearing guns, still virtually complete, which are very rare examples of their kind.

 The fort was occupied by the army until the end of World War I and re-occupied again during World War II as part of the harbour defences.
 The Island has been managed by the Department of Conservation since 1990.
 All periods of the Island’s use enhance its historical significance and appeal.

 Ripapa Island is registered Category 1 by the New Zealand Historic Places Trust and an historic reserve.
-It has been given an "actively managed" status by the Department of Conservation.
+It has been given an "actively managed" status by DOC.

-The island is only accessible by boat.
+The island is only accessible by private boat or kayak.
 It is located on the southern shores of Lyttelton Harbour (Whakaraupō), near Christchurch.

 The significance of the urupa on Ripapa and nearby, where these ancestors rest, and the place of the island in tribal history were acknowledged by the designation of Ripapa as a Tōpuni in the Ngāi Tahu Deed of Settlement with the Crown in 1998.

 Ngāi Tahu wish to encourage understanding of and respect for the values of this special place.